 You can also go even further by seeing how the team has performed on certain splits by bet type, such as ATS records home and away, totals for divisional games, and so on.
 Also, you can check out the records on all splits for the team in the role of favorite or underdog.

 All of these things can be easily monitored throughout the course of the season.
 There are a number of exceptional resources to be found on the internet which track all of the above and then some, so be sure to use them to your advantage.

 So how do you know when a trend is one to make note of or one to be dismissed as little more than noise?
 Unfortunately, there’s not a one size fits all answer.

-When we approach an individual NFL game from a handicapping perspective, it should be treated as its own unique event in which anything can happen.
+When we approach how to bet on an NFL game from a handicapping perspective, it should be treated as its own unique event in which anything can happen.
 We need to approach trends in a similar fashion.
 They each need to be treated on their own and be closely monitored as they develop.

 When they get to the point that they are so overwhelming that there’s clearly something there, it’s time to pounce.
 As a quick example, a team that has won its first three home divisional games could be in line to turn the trick again when the fourth one rolls around.

 As part of your weekly handicapping process, make note of team marks in certain situations, as well as by bet type.
 If you get in the habit of doing this, trends that bear watching will begin to jump out at you.

 From a broader perspective, think of it in the same way that an NFL season develops.
 By the midway point, we have some really good clues on whether teams fall into the camp of the have or have not for the season.